Journalism/New Media and Advertising, Digital Media Certificate

 This program is designed to prepare students for entry-level employment in social media, new media, marketing, advertising, and media sales and includes only those courses which are directly related to this field.

-Upon completion of the Mass Communications certificate students will be able to:
+Upon completion of the certificate program students will be able to:

 - Demonstrate media literacy;

 - Appraise present-day media content, operation, regulation, impact, and/or implications;

 - Apply current technology to produce or market media content;